 Elizabeth gets upset when she learns that Abigail told him about it when the two of them were alone.
 She claims she isn’t judging him, but she is still sad and frustrated.

-- Mary Warren returns home and tells them about the day’s events.
-She gives Elizabeth a poppet (doll) that she made for Elizabeth, and then tells the Proctors that she saved Elizabeth’s life today when Elizabeth’s name got mentioned in court.
+Mary Warren returns home and tells them about the day’s events.
+She gives Elizabeth a poppet (a doll) that she made for Elizabeth, and then tells the Proctors that she saved Elizabeth’s life today when Elizabeth’s name got mentioned in court.

-- When Hale comes to find out what he can about Elizabeth, since she was mentioned, they discuss what is happening.
+When Hale comes to find out what he can about Elizabeth, since she was mentioned in court, they discuss what is happening.
 Elizabeth says she cannot believe there are witches if she, or people like Rebecca, are to be sentenced as witches.

-- She denies that the poppet is hers when the constable Cheever and Marshal Herrick come to arrest her, but she doesn’t resist arrest.
+She denies that the poppet is hers when Cheever and Herrick come to arrest her, but she doesn’t resist arrest.
 She asks her husband to come get her out of jail quickly.

-- On the day her husband is to die, Elizabeth is called in to plead with him to sign a confession and save his life.
+On the day her husband is to die, Elizabeth is called on to plead with him to sign a confession and save his life.
 She doesn’t do that, but she does say she won’t judge him if he decides to confess to the false charge.

-- When he decides to go to the gallows, Hale urges her to go again and plead with him, but she says she cannot—he has regained his sense of goodness, and she won’t take that away from him.
+When Proctor decides to go to the gallows, Hale urges Elizabeth to go again and plead with him, but she says she cannot—he has regained his sense of goodness and she won’t take that away from him.
 That’s the final line of the play.